 It shows you are relevant and up to date

 Businesses not on social media run the risk of seeming out-of-touch with the needs of today’s consumers.
-It’s a red flag for most consumers, especially those in the Millennial and Gen Z generations – your up-and-coming travellers.
+It’s a red flag for most consumers, especially those in the Millennial and Gen Z generations – your up-and-coming travelers.
 It directly affects the perception of your business as something that is relevant and that caters to their needs.

 How to Connect with Your Customers and Audience Using Hotel Social Media Platforms

 Love it or loathe it, Facebook is a social media marketing powerhouse and a branding force to be reckoned with.
-With 2.45 billion monthly active users, affordable advertising tools, integration with other social media platforms and an aggressively powerful algorithm, the platform actively drives your search for customers, gives you the ability to create and manage all kinds of campaigns (including live video), and supports the media that hotels love best – imagery and video.
+With 2.45 billion monthly active users, affordable advertising tools, integration with other social media platforms, and an aggressively powerful algorithm, the platform actively drives your search for customers, gives you the ability to create and manage all kinds of campaigns (including live video) and supports the media that hotels love best – imagery and video.

 Facebook is very versatile for the hotel industry.
 Some of the best ways to use the platform include: